The #1 Burning Question That Every New Comedian Has

 But it doesn’t work well, if at all.

-But don’t take my word for it at all.
-Simply suffer through ANY comedy open mic night ANYWHERE in the world (that has stand-up comedy) and you can make your own judgement on just how well that “standard one-size-fits-all approach” works out.
+But don’t just take my word for it.
+Simply suffer through any comedy open mic night anywhere in the world (that has stand-up comedy) and you can make your own judgment on just how well that “standard one-size-fits-all approach” works out.

-My approach to creating stand-up comedy material from scratch involves recognizing, structuring and tightly compiling the sense of humor and the way you express that sense of humor as needed to get the laughs you want when you hit the stage.
+My approach to creating stand-up comedy material from scratch involves recognizing, structuring, and tightly compiling your sense of humor and the way you express that sense of humor to get the laughs you want when you hit the stage.

 In other words…

-Yes, your comedy material SHOULD be written down as that is the visual presentation that you need to edit, refine, tighten, delete or otherwise adjust the comedy material that you want to bring to the stage.
+Yes, your comedy material should be written down as that is the visual presentation you need to edit, refine, tighten, delete, or otherwise adjust the comedy material that you want to bring to the stage.

-But that’s NOT “writing” in the way most people assume stand-up comedy material is created – using some “literary prose” approach complete with too many words, too much set-up, too many adjectives and adverbs – the aspects that are needed when you write for a READER to consume.
+But that’s not “writing” in the way most people assume stand-up comedy material is created—using some “literary prose” approach complete with too many words, too much set-up, and an overuse of adjectives and adverbs—the aspects needed when you write for a reader to consume.

-Hint: Talking tends to be much more economical (onstage or offstage) as far as word usage goes because other critical communication elements that replace the additional words needed for a READER to consume written material (specifically — body language, facial expressions, voice inflection and tone variations).
+Hint: Talking tends to be much more economical (onstage or offstage) as far as word usage goes because other critical communication elements replace the additional words needed for a reader to consume written material (specifically—body language, facial expressions, voice inflection, and tone variations).

 As you continue on your journey to find out how to write stand-up comedy jokes, keep these things in mind:

-1. You didn’t develop the comedy talent that you have by exchanging written notes with others – you did it by talking and expressing yourself with others the way you have learned naturally how to do.
+1. You didn’t develop the comedy talent that you have by exchanging written notes with others—you did it by talking and expressing yourself with others in the way you have naturally learned to do.

-And the formula for what your comedy talent is an easy one:
+• The formula for your comedy talent is simple yet powerful:

 Comedy Talent = Sense of humor + How that sense of humor is expressed

-2. What gives you the ability to make others laugh IS NOT restricted to just the words and sentences that you use when you talk.
+2. What gives you the ability to make others laugh is not restricted to just the words and sentences that you use when you talk.
+It’s your entire delivery—how you move, speak, and engage with your audience.

 3. You are not going to have more comedy talent than you have right now.
-The misconception is that you “acquire” the comedy talent you need to get the audience laughs you want.
+The misconception is that you “acquire” the comedy talent needed to get the audience laughs you want.
+The truth is, you already possess the comedy talent—what changes over time are your reference points, experiences, and observations, which can provide new material.
+However, the ability to connect these dots and turn them into laughs…that’s a skill you already have.

-The reality is that if you want to get the laughs you want when you hit the stage, you need to be prepared to use the ALL the comedy talent you already have in a way that has been refined, honed and tightly “packaged” for audience consumption.
+The reality is that if you want to get the laughs you desire when you hit the stage, you need to be prepared to use all the comedy talent you already have in a way that has been refined, honed, and tightly “packaged” for audience consumption.

 • Question what you know (or think you know) about how stand-up comedy material is developed for the stage (including information provided on this blog).

-• Don’t abandon that which you can see for yourself, discover for yourself or already know about creating stand-up comedy material (you know more than you think you do) that will WORK FOR YOU based on the comedy talent that you have already developed.
+• Don’t abandon what you can see for yourself, discover for yourself, or already know about creating stand-up comedy material.
+(You know more than you think you do.)
+Develop material that will work for you based on the comedy talent that you have already developed.

-• Know (and have confidence in) what you are doing at every stage in the development of your comedy material and professionally prepare to deliver that material so that you can reap the best possible laughter results when you hit the stage.
+• Know (and have confidence in) what you are doing at every stage in the development of your comedy material.
+Professionally prepare to deliver that material so that you can reap the best possible laughter results when you hit the stage.

 Leave a Reply